Badgerati/Pode/docs/Tutorials/Caching.md

 }
 ```

-You can test if an item exists in the cache, and isn't expired, using [`Test-PodeCache`](../../Functions/Caching/Test-PodeCache) - this is useful to call if the cached value for a key happens to genuinely be `$null`, you can see if the key actually does exist.
+You can test if an item exists in the cache, and isn't expired, using [`Test-PodeCache`](../../Functions/Caching/Test-PodeCache) - this is useful to call if the cached value for a key happens to genuinely be `$null`, so you can see if the key does exist.

 If you need to invalidate a cached value you can use [`Remove-PodeCache`](../../Functions/Caching/Remove-PodeCache), or if you need to invalidate the whole cache you can use [`Clear-PodeCache`](../../Functions/Caching/Clear-PodeCache).